Soaring above Sri Lankan skies, the Sigiriya palace reminds us of the rewards--and costs--of power.

 After passing the maidens, visitors would continue their ascent alongside a massive reflective wall.
 Scholars believe the surface was coated with “a special plaster made of fine lime, egg whites, and honey… then buffed to a brilliant luster with beeswax.”
 At this point, visitors had risen above the heights of the trees, and it must have been an impressive sight to look into their own reflections and see the lush vistas of the jungle behind them.

 A little more than halfway to the summit, before the final ascent, a large, flat outcropping juts out from the mountain.
 Kassapa had made ambitious plans for this elevated setting: a giant lion staring out over the jungle, with the stairway to the summit potentially passing through its yawning mouth.

 Builders started work on this final feat, but it was never completed.
-Construction likely stopped after Kassapa met his bloody death.
-The only evidence of the project are the lion’s paws, which still stand to this day, abandoned to time like the “vast and trunkless legs” of Ozymandias.
+Construction on Sigiriya palace likely stopped after Kassapa met his bloody death.
+The only evidence of the project is the lion’s paws, which still stand to this day, abandoned to time like the “vast and trunkless legs” of Ozymandias.

 A complex of royal buildings once stood at the summit.
 Today, only the foundations remain.
 Still, the views from the top of Lion Mountain are no less spectacular than they must have been centuries before.